-Utilization as fuel
+Utilisation as fuel

 The energetic use of biomass from paludiculture (paludi biomass) allows the use of heterogeneous stands of stalk-like biomass such as reeds, reed canary grass and sedges.
 Wood for energy production can also be obtained by growing black alder in coppice.
-Use as fuel usually has lower quality requirements than material utilization.
+Use as fuel usually has lower quality requirements than material utilisation.

-A high calorific value of the biomass combined with high combustion efficiency and the availability of proven firing technology using straw are promising for thermal utilization.
+A high calorific value of the biomass combined with high combustion efficiency and the availability of proven firing technology using straw are promising for thermal utilisation.
 There is a demand and a market for the produced heat and electricity.

 An overview of paludiculture biomass used as a fuel is provided in the brochure “Halmgutartige Festbrennstoffe aus nassen Mooren“ (Stalk-type Solid Fuels from Wet Peatlands).

 Biogas is produced from the fermentation of organic matter and can be used for heat generation, electricity generation, or as a fuel.
 In wet fermentation, paludiculture biomass is suitable as a co-substrate in conventional wet fermentation plants, in the form of silage (preserved biomass) or as fresh biomass.
 Biomass harvested in early summer is suitable for silage, as the contents of easily soluble carbohydrates and proteins are highest then.